madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

     }
    ```

-9. Create a new workspace for each environment you want to deploy, for example for qa (testing):
+9. Create a new workspace for each environment you want to deploy, for example for qa(testing):
     ```
     terraform workspace new qa
     ```

-10. Initialize Terraform by running:
+10. Initialize Terraform by running below command:
     ```
     terraform init
     ```

-11. Run Terraform plan to preview the changes:
+11. Run below command to preview the changes:
     ```
     terraform plan
     ```

-12. Apply the changes
+12. Run below command to apply the changes:
     ```
     terraform apply
     ```